Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Engine/Heritrix_configuration.md

 #### Page Crawl

-The Decision Rule Sequence adapted to tanaguru's page crawl needs is defined as follows :
+The Decision Rule Sequence adapted to asqatasun's page crawl needs is defined as follows :

 * `RejectDecideRule` with default settings
 * `TooManyHopsDecideRule` with "maxHops" property set to 0 (to limit the crawl of the specified url)